 HRP members are not required and do not contribute to HRP.
 HRP is a noncontributory plan.
-The City is required to contribute 100% of the amount necessary to fund HRP at an actuarially determined rate; the current rate is 7.94% of expected payroll.
+The City is required to contribute 100 percent of the amount necessary to fund HRP at an actuarially determined rate; the current rate is 7.06 percent of expected payroll.
 The contribution requirements of the City are established and may be amended by the GMEBS Board of Trustees.

 HRP is subject to minimum funding standards of the Georgia Public Retirement Systems Standards Law.
 The GMEBS Board of Trustees has adopted an actuarial funding policy that requires a different funding level than the estimated minimum annual contribution to minimize fluctuations in annual contribution amounts and to accumulate sufficient funds to secure benefits under the plan.
 The funding policy for the plan is to contribute an amount equal to the recommended contribution each year.
-The recommended contributions are determined under the actuarial funding policy each year and meets applicable state funding standards.
-These contributions are determined under the entry age normal actuarial cost method and the asset valuation method for developing the actuarial value of assets.
+The recommended contributions are determined under the entry age normal actuarial cost method and the asset valuation method for developing the actuarial value of assets.
 The amortization of the unfunded actuarial accrued liability is level dollar over 30 years for the initial unfunded accrued liability, 15 years for actuarial gains and losses, 10 years for temporary retirement incentive programs, 20 years for other changes to plan provisions, and 30 years for actuarial assumptions and cost methods.
 The total amortization must be within a corridor of the 10-year and the 30-year amortization of the unfunded/(surplus) actuarial accrued liability.
 In a year when the 10-year or 30-year corridor applies, the following year, the prior year bases are combined into one 10-year or 30-year base.
 These amortization periods, if applicable, are closed for this plan year.